 Luminit Transparent Holographic Components can be mass produced in high-volumes

-THC for Heads up Displays and Wearables
+Optics for Heads up Displays and Wearables

 This optical diffuser performs well on heads-up displays for pilots and motorcyclists as well as wearable technology such as smart glasses, augmented reality (AR) and virtual reality (VR).
-For helmets, THC possibilities include head-mounted displays for off-axis image projection of a high-resolution micro-display through a thin plastic visor.
-For smart glasses, THC eliminates prism-based optics with fully see-through technology that allows the images to be viewed at a virtual distance without added weight to the user.
+For helmets, the possibilities include head-mounted displays for off-axis image projection of a high-resolution micro-display through a thin plastic visor.
+For smart glasses, it eliminates prism-based optics with fully see-through technology that allows the images to be viewed at a virtual distance without added weight to the user.

 - Solar concentrators